tomwhartung/jmws_accoutrements/doc/ubuntu/2020c-move_sites_to_cloud/2-moving_my_lan.md

 I want this to be as similar as possible to what I am using now.

+## Updating Asus Router

+Need to change the configuration on the Asus Router to work with the Xfinity modem/router.

+### 1. Update LAN IP Addresses

+- Current IP of Asus router is 10.0.0.1
+- Current IP of Xfinity modem/router is 10.0.0.1

+**Need to change IP of Asus router to 10.0.0.2 .**

+[x] 1.
+Change IP of Asus router to 10.0.0.2
+    [x] 1.1.
+Asus Config -> Advanced Settings -> LAN
+    [x] 1.2.
+LAN IP tab -> IP Address field -> 10.0.0.2
+    [x] 1.3.
+Apply

+**Now access Asus router at 10.0.0.2 .**

 ## Shared Values -- Wireless, DHCP

 These values are shared by **new connections**.